 - 2 cups ham, bacon or sausage (I used a package of Jimmy Dean Meat Lovers mix.)

 - Warm butter and oil in a medium skillet.
 Add hash browns and onion and cook over medium high heat for 5-7 minutes or until lightly browned.
 Remove from heat and set aside.

-- Pour potato and onion mixture into a greased 9 x 13 pan and top with meat.
+- Pour potato and onion mixture into a greased 11 -inch oval baking dish and top with meat.
 Pour egg mixture over top and bake at 350 for 30 minutes or until lightly browned around edges and cheese is melted.

 - Remove from oven and let sit for 5 minutes.

 - Serve warm